stadium-software/accordion-menu/Readme.md

    3. OpenParent: Set to false if you don't want the parent menu of the current page to be opened when the page loads (default is true)

 ## Display Customisations
+The module allows for some customisations via CSS variables.
+The variables are commented out by default, so you can uncomment and adjust them as needed.

 1. Open the CSS file called [*accordion-menu-variables.css*](accordion-menu-variables.css) from this repo
 2. Uncomment and adjust the variables in the *:root* element as you see fit
 3. Add the [*accordion-menu-variables.css*](accordion-menu-variables.css) to the "CSS" folder in the EmbeddedFiles (overwrite)